 As Hurricane Fiona strengthens, plentiful lightning can be seen in its outer bands.

-Product: GeoColor, GLM Group Energy Density
+Product: GeoColor GLM Group Energy Density

 Fiona’s multi-day journey into and through the Caribbean.